Get Tech Tips

 - It can be an INDICATOR of other conditions that can lead to overheating and arcing, which can be a safety hazard.

-This article includes a lot of references to the NEC (National Electrical Code) because it is the nationally adopted set of rules for high-voltage electrical work in the USA.
-The excerpts here are for training and commentary reference and should only be used by licensed professionals who have training in the entire code, which can be found on the NFPA website (HERE).
+This article includes many references to the NEC (National Electrical Code) because it is the nationally adopted set of rules for high-voltage electrical work in the USA.
+The excerpts here are for training and commentary reference and should only be used by licensed professionals who have training in the entire code, found on the NFPA website (HERE).
 The NEC (NFPA) 70 is all about fire and shock prevention, and 310.15(A)(3) sums up conductor design pretty nicely.
 I sum it up (further) as:

 Don't install anything in a way that's going to result in it getting hotter than it's supposed to get.